 Review of submitted protocols:

-- Committee Review – The BSO will assign a committeemember(s) as a primary reviewer(s).
-Primary reviewer(s) will review the protocol clarify any questions, discrepancies, or concerns with the PI prior to the IBC meeting.
+Committee Review – The IBC Chair will assign a committee member(s) as a primary reviewer(s).
+Primary reviewer(s) will review the protocol and clarify any questions, discrepancies, or concerns by tagging comments in the protocol.
+Questions, discrepancies, or concerns should be tagged prior to the IBC meeting.
 Alternatively, the reviewer may ask the BSO or Chair to contact the PI on his/her behalf.

 - Each protocol will be discussed at convened meetings.